Rosita Butterfield: Nursing

 In 1953, she changed direction and was hired at Grand Turk Hospital as part of the staff.
 Four years later, Missick received a scholarship and attended registered nursing training in Jamaica at the Kingston Public Hospital and the University College Hospital, now the University Hospital of the West Indies.
 She earned her qualification as a registered general nurse (RGN) and returned to Grand Turk Hospital for two years.
 Deciding to add midwifery training, Missick enrolled for training at Victoria Jubilee Hospital in Kingston, Jamaica.
 She graduated with a competency to deliver babies without a doctor's supervision and honors, having earned the Matron's Prize, for best overall student; the Chief Surgeon's Prize, for the most efficient surgical student nurse; and the Evelyn Pierce Medical Nursing Book for night duty service excellence.

 On 22 March 1961, Missick married Albray V. Butterfield Sr. and the couple soon moved to Florida.
 Missick-Butterfield began working at Wuesthoff Hospital, as well as at the Sunny Pines Nursing Home, both in Rockledge, Florida.
 In addition to her work, she continued her education, completing her certification in psychiatric nursing at Daytona Beach Junior College in 1968.
 She also attended Brevard Junior College, studying business administration.
 They returned to the Turks and Caicos in 1971 and Butterfield accepted a position as nurse in charge of the Providenciales Clinic, until her retirement in 1978.

 In 1978, she became a director and secretary of the Butterfield Gold Group of Companies, a business started by her husband.
-Between 1982 and 1984, Butterfield served on the advisory committee of the Provo branch of the Immigration Committee, evaluating work permits for Providenciales Island.
-From 1983, she also served on various boards and committees for public welfare, including the Health Practitioner’s Board, Public Service Advisory Board, Turks and Caicos Tourist Board, and as a social worker for the Welfare Department.
+Between 1982 and 1984, Butterfield was on the advisory committee of the Provo branch of the Immigration Committee, evaluating work permits for Providenciales Island.
+From 1983, she also was on various boards and committees for public welfare, including the Health Practitioner's Board, Public Service Advisory Board, Turks and Caicos Tourist Board, and as a social worker for the Welfare Department.

 Politics

 In 1984, Butterfield became the first woman elected as a Member of Parliament in the Turks and Caicos, as a representative for the constituency of Kew, North Caicos.
-In 1986, she was appointed as Deputy Speaker of the House, serving until 1988.
+In 1986, she was appointed as Deputy Speaker of the House, until 1988.
 Between 1987 and 1988, she acted as chair of the Employment Bill Committee.
 In 1988, she became an appointed Member of Parliament (called the Legislative Assembly at that time), representing the Progressive National Party and served in that capacity until 1991, when she was elected as the first woman Speaker of the House.
 In 1992, Butterfield was the title of Member of the Order of the British Empire (MBE) by Queen Elizabeth II.
-Between 1991 and 1993, while she served as Speaker, Butterfield also was a Justice of the Peace in the Turks and Caicos Islands and acted as president of the Commonwealth Parliamentary Association, Turks and Caicos branch.
-After her term in politics ended, Butterfield returned to the family business, serving as chief executive officer.
+Between 1991 and 1993, while she was Speaker, Butterfield also was a Justice of the Peace in the Turks and Caicos Islands and acted as president of the Commonwealth Parliamentary Association, Turks and Caicos branch.
+After her term in politics ended, Butterfield returned to the family business, as chief executive officer.